en

 Meijo Park during early Sakura season

-For us, Meijo Park is like the central park of Nagoya, where many go for a run or a bicycle ride or just a picnic.
-Because it is located next to Nagoya Castle sometimes it can be a little crowded, but also because it is a relatively large park most times you can still find a quiet place to relax.
+Meijo Park is like the Central Park of Nagoya, where many go for a run, bicycle ride or just a picnic.
+Because it is located next to Nagoya Castle, sometimes it can be a little crowded.
+However, it is quite a large park, so you’ll likely find there’s enough space for everyone.

 Meijo Park (名城公園)